 Although body aches and cramps are normal in pregnancy, you may seek medical care if it concerns you.
 It is recommended to seek prescriptions to take pain relievers in pregnancy since several over-the-counter pain medications are unsafe.

-Always seek medical care for pain or aches with other symptoms such as fever, persistent headaches, breathing troubles, and vaginal bleeding.
-These symptoms may indicate underlying infections, high blood pressure, or ectopic pregnancy in some women.
+Always seek medical care for pain or aches with other symptoms such as fever, persistent headaches, chronic sleep deprivation, breathing troubles, and vaginal bleeding.
+These symptoms may indicate underlying infections, high blood pressure, or ectopic pregnancyiXA type of pregnancy where the fertilized egg is implanted outside the uterus, causing intense pain and vaginal bleeding in some women.
 Your health care provider can diagnose the exact cause of pain and treat them accordingly.

 Frequently Asked Questions